Purple Passion Plant

 3. Treat It as a Renewable Plant

-4. Take Cuttings as Insurance Before Hard Pruning
+4. Take Cuttings Before Hard Pruning

-5. Move It to Brighter Light in Winter
+5. Move It Brighter in Winter

-6. Pinch the Flower Buds (Unless You Really Want to Smell Them)
+6. Pinch the Flower Buds

 β Frequently Asked Questions